 There are three critical attributes to look for when searching for a qualified financial advisor:

-Fiduciary – An advisor in a fiduciary capacity is required to put their client’s interests first and maintain a professional certification such as the CERTIFIED FINANCIAL PLANNER™ certification.
-Also ask your potential financial advisor if they are required to fulfill a fiduciary responsibility 100% of the time, not part-time.
+Fiduciary – An advisor in a fiduciary capacity is required to put your interests first and maintain a professional certification such as the CERTIFIED FINANCIAL PLANNER™ certification.
+Also, ask your current potential financial advisor if they are required to fulfill a fiduciary responsibility 100% of the time, not part-time.

 Fee-Only – means the financial advisor does not collect a commission when recommending financial products.
 A Fee-Only financial advisor is compensated directly and only by their client.
 The term “Fee-Only” is commonly confused with “Fee-based”.
 A fee-based advisor can collect commissions through product sales as well as charge fees (commissions + fees).
 Approximately 95% of all advisors collect fees and commissions (Fee-based), meaning only 5% or less of all advisors across the country are Fee-Only!